m0sys/polyglot/README.md

 > To write a good program takes intelligence, taste, and patience.
 You are not going to get it right the first time.
 Experiment!  - Bjarne Stroustrup (The C++ Programming Language [4th Edition])

+> In the fields in which I don't have to be an expert, I strongly prefer to be an average user.
+In that way, I minimize hassles. - Bjarne Stroustrup (TC++PL [4e])

 ## Author

 👤 **Moe**